Preparing for Student Travel and Education Abroad (Units)

 - Ensure completion of student requirements before any student travels abroad for University purposes.

-If a unit, staff or faculty member is working through an education abroad office, education abroad office will assist the unit in ensuring the student requirements are complete.
-If an individual faculty or staff member is leading a program or traveling with students without working through an education abroad office, the faculty, staff or unit has the responsibility for ensuring the student requirements are completed prior to departure through GPS Alliance.
+If a unit, staff, or faculty member is working through an education abroad office, that education abroad office will assist the unit in ensuring that the student requirements are complete.
+If an individual faculty or staff member is leading a program or traveling with students without working through an education abroad office, the unit, faculty, or staff has the responsibility for ensuring that the student requirements are completed prior to departure through GPS Alliance.
 The student requirements are detailed in the Procedure: Preparing for Education Abroad (Students).